 Kathryn Smith has been General Director of Madison Opera since 2011.
-Under her leadership, Madison Opera has expanded its repertoire with twelve company premieres, created the Studio Artist Program, and built the Madison Opera Center, the company’s artistic and administrative home in downtown Madison.
-In Business magazine named her one of the “25 Most Influential People in Greater Madison” in 2014.
-She is a past Vice Chair of OPERA America’s Board of Directors and past Chair of the Women’s Opera Network Steering Committee.
+Under her leadership, Madison Opera has expanded its repertoire with nineteen company premieres, created the Studio Artist Program, tripled its endowment, and built the Madison Opera Center, the company’s artistic and administrative home that now provides 12% of the company’s operating budget.
+She served as Vice Chair of the OPERA America Board of Directors for two years and as Chair of the Women’s Opera Network Steering Committee for three years.

-A native of Seattle and graduate of Harvard University, Smith began her career at Lyric Opera of Chicago and Wolf Trap Opera before moving on to the Metropolitan Opera, where she became assistant artistic administrator.
-She was general director of Tacoma Opera for seven years, during which time she received ArtsFund’s “Outstanding Achievement in the Arts” award.
+A native of Seattle and graduate of Harvard University, she began her career at Lyric Opera of Chicago before moving to the Metropolitan Opera, where she became assistant artistic administrator.
+She was general director of Tacoma Opera for seven years, during which time she eradicated years of debt and tripled the company’s artistic output.

 John DeMain has served as Artistic Director of Madison Opera since 1994.
 He is also the Music Director of the Madison Symphony Orchestra and a sought-after guest conductor of orchestras and opera companies around the world.